alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 postgres=>
 ```

-You should also get the read endpoint in /secrets/ReadEndpoint.
+You could also get the read endpoint using the ReadEndpoint key.

 ## How it works
 You don't need to know this to use it, this information is for cluster operators.